simonmichael/hledger/doc/manual.md

 $ hledger balance -o FILE  # write to FILE
 ```

-The balance, print and register commands can write their output to a
+The balance, print, register and stats commands can write their output to a
 destination other than the console.
 This is controlled by the
 `-o/--output-file` option.